drduh/Debian-Privacy-Server-Guide/README.md

 Go to [VM instances](https://console.cloud.google.com/compute/instances) and select **Create Instance**.

 Pick a name, zone and machine type.
-A standard "1 vCPU" or shared core "f1-micro" or "g1-small" machine with *Debian 8* are fine defaults:
+A "standard" single-vCPU or even shared "micro" or "small" machine with *Debian 9* are fine defaults:

 <img width="400" src="https://cloud.githubusercontent.com/assets/12475110/15526750/bebb0ddc-2223-11e6-8be5-fc8af25bfe77.png">

-A Service account is not necessary and can be disabled.
+A **Service account** is not necessary and can be disabled.

+Select the **Networking** tab and select your pre-configured network, if any.
+Apply any desired network tags while here, too.

 Select **Create** to start the instance.

-After a minute or so, once you have an *External IP* assigned, go to Networking > [Cloud DNS](https://console.cloud.google.com/networking/dns/zones) and select **Create Zone** to create a new DNS zone.
+Once you have an *External IP* assigned, you may want to configure a DNS record.
+To do so, go to Networking > [Cloud DNS](https://console.cloud.google.com/networking/dns/zones) and select **Create Zone** to create a new DNS zone.

 Create an [A record](https://support.dnsimple.com/articles/a-record/) for the domain by selecting **Add Record Set**: